-There are often out-of-pocket costs you must pay when you use health care services, such as a visit to the doctor or medication.
+There are often out-of-pocket costs you must pay when you use health care services, even when you have insurance, such as a visit to the doctor or medication.
 Here are some fees that add up to your total out-of-pocket costs:

 - Out-of-network payments

 There are limits on how much of these costs you have to pay.
 Once you hit this limit, called the out-of-pocket maximum, your plan will pay 100% for covered benefits.
 The out-of-pocket maximum does not include your monthly premiums